Adding constraints to BSDEs with Jumps: an alternative to multidimensional reflections: Constrained Backward SDEs with jumps

 \section{Constrained Backward SDEs with jumps}

-This section is devoted to the presentation of constrained Backward SDEs with jumps in a framework generalizing the one considered in \cite{kmpz08} and \cite{penxu07}.
-Namely we allow the driver function to depend on the jump component of the backward process and we extend the class of possible constraint functions by letting them depend on all the components of the solution to the BSDE.
-We provide here an existence and uniqueness result for this type of BSDEs and remark that they are closely related to the notion of BSDEs with oblique reflections studied by \cite{ht07} and \cite{hz08}.
-All the arguments presented here rely solely on probabilistic tools.
+This section is devoted to the presentation of constrained Backward SDEs with jumps, generalizing the framework considered in \cite{kmpz08} or \cite{penxu07}.
+Namely: \begin{itemize} \item We allow the driver function to depend on the jump component of the backward process, \item We extend the class of possible constraint functions by letting them depend on all the components of the solution to the BSDE. \end{itemize}

+We adapt the arguments developed in \cite{kmpz08} in order to derive existence and uniqueness of a minimal solution for this new type of BSDE.
+No major difficulty appears for the obtention of these results and, from our point of view, the nice feature of such constrained BSDE relies on their relation with multidimensional reflected BSDE, developed in the next section.
+In order to simplify, the readability of the paper, the required technical extensions of comparison and monotonic limit theorems are reported in Sections \ref{App Comp Jumps} and \ref{App Monotonic Jumps}.
+They are presented in a more abstract framework and can therefore be quoted more conveniently in the future.